Friday, 29 July 2011

 It turned out that it was the toilet for male executives, of which I was neither.

-My impression from the reaction of the chap I’d encountered earlier was that he was actually more indignant about me using the executives’ toilet as a mere secretary than about me using the men’s toilet as a woman.
+My impression from the reaction of the chap I’d encountered earlier was that he was probably more indignant about me using the executives’ toilet as a mere secretary than about me using the men’s toilet as a woman.

-The manager gave me another key, this time to the Ladies, which had eight cubicles.
+The manager gave me another key, this time to the Ladies', which had eight cubicles.

 The cover of the card had a hole through which one could see a woman’s side profile, smiling, above which were the words, “I like you…”.
-Open the card, and inside were the words “…because you are different!”

 The picture was of the woman, with her back to the reader, standing at a urinal using it, flanked by two men.